 Under the Constitution, the Responsible Entity is entitled to charge management fees.
-The maximum management fees payable to the Responsible Entity under the Constitution is 3% per annum of gross asset value of the Fund (increased each year by the greater of 3% or CPI, with increases commencing from 1 July 2022).
+The maximum management fees payable to the Responsible Entity under the Constitution is 3% per annum of gross asset value of the Fund.

 Government and other charges

 Government fees, taxes and duties, as well as charges made by your financial institution (including dishonour fees), may also apply to investments and withdrawals, and these are payable from your investment.